chadg1980/BakingApp/README.md

-Baking App part of the [Udacity Android Developer Nanodegree](https://classroom.udacity.com/nanodegrees/nd801) Baking App is the final project for Andvaced Android developer.
+Baking App part of the [Udacity Android Developer Nanodegree](https://classroom.udacity.com/nanodegrees/nd801) Baking App is the final project for Advaced Android developer.
 This app will run on Android decives API 25+
 Created an app to view video recipes that incorporated media loading, verifying user interfaces with UI tests, integrated third party libraries and provided a complete UX with home screen widget.